Site Visits by Law Enforcement

 There are various reasons federal law enforcement agents might come in person to a university office.

-The Immigration Response Team has compiled general guidelines for what departments should do when federal law enforcement agents come to a UMN office, and below is information about specific reasons Department of Homeland Security (DHS) staff may conduct a site visit.
+Here is information about specific reasons Department of Homeland Security (DHS) staff may conduct a site visit on campus.

 STEM OPT

-DHS is implementing on-site visits at employers who hire international students in F-1 STEM Optional Practical Training (OPT) status for the purpose of investigating the nature of the STEM employment training.
+DHS conducts on-site visits at employers who hire international students in F-1 STEM Optional Practical Training (OPT) status for the purpose of investigating the nature of the STEM employment training.
 STEM OPT employment is meant to provide students training in their field of study.
-While DHS has always had the authority to visit STEM OPT work sites, there has recently been discussion about increasing these visits.

 Generally, employers should receive a 48 hour advance notice prior to any site visit.
 It appears the questions being asked have largely been ones about the nature of the employment and adherence to the training plan (employers and students should have a copy of the I-983 Form which serves as the training plan) to confirm compliance.
 The DHS website has more information about what to expect from a STEM OPT site visit.